Blink XT Review

 The Blink XT and its 1080p resolution earned a fairly average score of 6 out of 1 in our video quality testing.

 The clarity of the video it produces is quite good, but it tends to be a bit darker than that of other cameras.
 The 110˚ field of view also feels somewhat cramped when compared to the 130˚ offered by most other cameras.

 The XT's night infrared is quite good for an inexpensive camera, comparable to the of the Nest Cam Indoor.
 This again makes it great for monitoring yards and driveways.
 It is also noticeably better than the night vision of the YI Dome Camera, the main competitor in the low budget arena.

 Blink clearly put a lot of effort into its app design, which earned a high score of 8 out of 10 in our testing.

 It offers a clear user interface that makes setting schedules, changing recording settings, and entering live view mode easy and intuitive.
 However, the Nest app felt just a bit more streamlined, which kept the Blink app from earning the top score.

 Real Time Viewing

 The Blink XT lists for $130 with a base unit, or $120 if you already have a blink base unit.
-Getting a better outdoor camera requires either spending $200 on a Canary Flex and settle for a 24 hour video history, or spending $200 on a Nest Cam Outdoor and then spending another $100 a year on subscription services.
+Getting a better outdoor camera requires either spending $200 on a Canary Flex and settle for a 24-hour video history of 10-second clips, or spending $200 on a Nest Cam Outdoor and then spending another $100 a year on subscription services.
 This makes the Blink a great value overall for outdoor monitoring.
 If you're looking for an indoor camera, we think the YI Dome is still the best budget option.